 CAST is a two-stage adaptive assessment that measures the full range and depth of the California Next Generation Science Standards (CA NGSS).
 The sampling design of the assessment will provide the robust and broadly-based group-level feedback needed to support teaching and promote curriculum improvement, while at the same time ensuring that each student is measured fairly and comparably.

-The California Spanish Assessment (CSA) is an online assessment aligned to the California Common Core State Standards (CCSS) en Español.
+The CSA is an online assessment aligned to the California Common Core State Standards (CCSS) en Español.
 The assessment:

 - measures a student's competency in Spanish language arts in grades 3–8 and 11

 - provides student-level data in Spanish competency

 - evaluates the implementation of Spanish language arts programs at the local level

 - provides a high school measure suitable to be used, in part, for the State Seal of Biliteracy

 Students taking this test include those receiving instruction in Spanish and those seeking a measure that recognizes their Spanish-specific reading, writing and listening skills.

 In 2015, ETS began work on ELPAC, California's next-generation English-language development assessments.
 The ELPAC program will consist of both an Annual Assessment and a linked Initial Assessment with the first operational administration in spring of 2018.

 The EAP is designed to help high school juniors and seniors in California identify and improve weak areas and polish skills in English and mathematics in preparation for college-level coursework before they take classes at CSU.
 Since 2004, ETS has partnered with CSU to manage the EAP program, which, since its inception, has helped millions of students prepare for a California State University education.